 Some more information is on this site.

-For information on what Mothers' Union is doing in your local area, look on the LINKS page.
+Read about what Mothers' Union is doing in your local area, via the LINKS page.